Kim–Xi meetings

-The Kim–Xi meetings were a series of summits between North Korea and China during 2018, 2019 and 2025.
+The Kim–Xi meetings were a series of summits between North Korea and China during 2018, 2019, 2025 and 2026.
 North Korean leader Kim Jong Un met with Chinese leader Xi Jinping on March 25–28, 2018.
 Xi made a classified invitation to Kim to visit China, after which Kim visited Beijing and used his bullet proof train to travel to the three-day meeting.
 It is his first known foreign diplomatic trip since taking power.
 Kim and Xi had a second surprise meeting on May 7–8, 2018 in the city of Dalian.
 Kim and Xi had a third surprise meeting on June 19–20, 2018.
-They had a fourth surprise meeting on January 7–10, 2019 in Beijing, followed by a fifth official North Korea and China summit June 20–21, 2019 in the Forbidden City in Pyongyang.
+They had a fourth surprise meeting on January 7–10, 2019 in Beijing, followed by a fifth official North Korea and China summit June 20–21, 2019 in Government Complex No. 1 in Pyongyang.
+In September 2025, Kim visited China to attend the 2025 Victory Day Parade, where he also met with Xi.
+In June 2026, Xi visited North Korea, where he met with Kim.

 First meeting

 The first China–North Korea meeting in 2018 was organized by the invitation from Xi Jinping, General Secretary of the Chinese Communist Party.
-During the meeting between the two heads of state, Kim Jong Un officially invited Xi Jinping to Pyongyang at a time convenient for him, and Xi accepted the invitation.
+On Marcj 25–28, 2018, North Korean leader Kim Jong Un arrived in Beijing by special train and met with Xi.
+This was Kim Jong Un's first public unofficial visit to a foreign country in six years since he took power at the end of 2011.
+Xinhua News Agency reported that North Korea was "committed to denuclearization" and was willing to hold talks with the United States.

+During the meeting, Kim officially invited Xi to Pyongyang at a time convenient for him, and Xi accepted the invitation.
 During the confidential summit schedule, Xi presented and explained the list of the presents to Kim, who also prepared several gifts and described their details for Xi.
+Kim told Xi: “The friendship between North Korea and China is invaluable.
+I am willing to work with Comrade General Secretary to follow the lofty will of the older generation of leaders, inherit and develop the friendship between North Korea and China that has remained true to its nature despite the trials and tribulations, and push it to a new height under the new circumstances.
+North Korea and China are both communist countries with a long history, and there are many ways to cooperate in various aspects in the future.”
 Xi urged Kim to strengthen the strategic and diplomatic future partnership between China and North Korea.
 Kim stressed to Xi that North Korea and China are long-established socialist countries and that there are many ways to cooperate in various aspects in the future.